brandur/sorg/content/nanoglyphs-drafts/008-actix.md

 ![Rust](/assets/images/nanoglyphs/008-actix/rust-a@2x.jpg)

-You're reading the first 2020 edition of _Nanoglyph_, an experimental newsletter on software.
-If you're viewing it on the web, as usual you can subscribe [here](/newsletter).

-TODO
+Hello from the new decade!
+Hopefully everyone got some serious relaxation done during the end of the last one, either set or didn't set resolutions (depending on preference), and is ready to see what comes next.

 ---

+You're reading the first 2020 edition of _Nanoglyph_, an experimental newsletter on software, sent weekly.
+Theoretically you signed up for this, and probably did so in the last week or two -- but if you're looking to shore up your mail subscriptions in the new year already, there's an easy one-click unsubscribe in the footer.
+If you're viewing it on the web, as usual you can opt to get a few more sent to you in the future by [subscribing here](/newsletter).

+I'm playing with the usual format to do a medium dive into an active frontier in software: web technology in Rust.
+The language and its ecosystem have seen a lot of change over the last few years and I would have advocated against it for serious projects for its evanescent APIs alone.
+But there's good reason to be optimistic about the state of Rust coming into 2020 -- critical features and APIs have stabilized, substrate libraries are ready and available, tooling is polished to the point of outshining everything else.
+The keystones are set, ready to bear load.

+---

 Many in the web development community will already be familiar with the TechEmpower [web framework benchmarks](https://www.techempower.com/benchmarks/) which pit various web frameworks in various languages against each other.

 Benchmarks like this draw fire because although results are presented definitely, they can occasionally be misleading.
 Two languages/frameworks may have similar performance properties, but one of the two has sunk a lot more time into optimizing their benchmark implementation, allowing it to pull disproportionately ahead of its comrade.
-It tends to be less of an issue over time as benchmarks mature and all implementations get more optimized, but it's a good idea to consider all benchmarks with a skeptic's eye.
+It tends to be less of an issue over time as benchmarks mature and all implementations get more optimized, but it's a good idea to consider all benchmarks with a skeptic's critical mind.

 That said, even if benchmark games don't tell us everything, they do tell us _something_.
 For example, no matter how heavily one of the Ruby implementations is optimized, it'll never beat PHP, let alone a fast language like C++, Go, or Java -- the inherent performance disparity is too great.
-Results aren't perfect, but they do give us a rough idea of relative performance.
+Results aren't perfect, but they give us a rough idea of relative performance.

 ## Round 18 (#round-18)